kinther/federation2/README.md

 update and improve script speed by decreasing time.sleep in most cases.

 1.4 "Celestial Cereals" - support for multiple planets in your system

+2.0 "Surplus Shuffle" - adds support for selling surpluses to remote planets with the --mode parameter (allows either "deficit" or "surplus").
+Defaults to deficit if not specified.

+REQUIRES PYTHON3 TO RUN.
+THIS WILL NOT RUN WITH PYTHON2.x.